macdonst/enhance-workshop-codemash/docs/module02-html-first-development.md

 ---
 ### Add a home page

+We are going to add some basic HTML content to start our site.
+Enhance lets us do this with zero friction

 * Create an `index.html` file in the `/app/pages/` directory and add the following:

 ```html